iffinland/Q-Music-Apps/README.md

-# Q-Music apps for qortal
+# Q-Music apps for qortal to:
+* Listen and share music with people in the Qortal community.
+* Listen to all the music found on QDN.
+* Publish new music and share it with everyone on Qortal for listening.
+* You can create new favorite playlists for your own use or add music to existing     ones.
+* Of course, share and like all the songs/playlist found in the Q-Music app.

+# I am a hobbyist who enjoys coding and learning about it.
 My first coding experience.
 I'm learning REACT software and programming.
-This is the
-# JavaScript version
+This apps is writen is JS / JavaScript version

+# Find me on Qortal :)
 If you want to help or share some good advice, feel free to contact me :)

-# Find me on Qortal :)